Writer: Dennis O’Neil

 They really have captured Ali’s personality within the comic and of course his boxing greatness!
 He even manages to teach Superman a thing or two.
 In this issue, as Superman has his powers nulled and because of this he seems unsure of himself, relying on the training Ali had given him.
 In a way, it’s quite nice to see this – and to see the pair working together, its shows that it’s not all about strength.

-Overall, this comic is filled with light-hearted fun and action, and successfully merges the boxing world with the superhero world.
+Overall, Superman V Muhammad Ali is filled with light-hearted fun and action, and successfully merges the boxing world with the superhero world.
 The cover, which has become classic Superman art, is incredible and perfectly ties in the excitement within the issue.
 And for additional fun, the comic features a code of 172 celebrities, dc comics characters and well-known personalities which subtly feature on the cover, which I think is a great feature!
 Of course, Batman is the most obvious, but you also have Joe Shuster, Jerry Seigel, Frank Sinatra, Christopher Reeve… the names go on.